godeepsheep/Simple-Apps-and-Programs/Simple Web Aps README.txt

 If both are correct, they see a success page.
 Otherwise, they get an error message, and a new math problem is generated.

 Web App 6) Password Strength Checker MVC
+Create a simple ASP.NET Core MVC application where the user enters a password into an input field.
+Upon submission, the app should evaluate the password strength based on the following criteria and display which are met and which are not:

+At least 8 characters long
+Contains both uppercase and lowercase letters
+Contains at least one number
+Contains at least one special character (!@#$%^&* etc.)
+The validation results should be displayed dynamically when the button is clicked.